-- not getting the results you wanted because the advice you followed was full of hype
+- Not getting the results you want because the advice you followed was full of hype or fear,

-And these myths are everywhere.
-In fact, one of the reasons these essential oil myths are so tricky is that they’re so widespread.
-You’ll find them
+One of the reasons essential oil myths are so tricky is that they’re so widespread.
+You can find them

-- on websites from natural health “experts”, essential oil sales representatives, and wellness enthusiasts
+- On websites from natural health gurus, essential oil sales representatives, and wellness enthusiasts,

 10 Widespread Myths about Essential Oils

 Myth 1: There is only one pure essential oil brand.

 You can find many quality essential oil brands at a variety of price points.
 Brand name and price tag don’t necessarily mean you’re getting a product that’s better than all others.
 (But clearly, avoid the cheapo “essential oils” sold at discount stores for prices too good to be true.)

 As an herbalist and aromatherapist, one of the most common questions I’m asked is how to know which essential oil brands are best.
 I like to look for brands that